exness/userver/scripts/docs/en/userver/gdb_debugging.md

 # Debugging with GDB

 In the most cases writing extensive logs and running profilers is sufficient for debugging.
 But in the most complex cases it may be useful to do interactive debugging with GDB.
-Additionally, GDB is the only option for debugging coredumps.
-Userver provides the capability to perform such debugging.
+Additionally, GDB is the only option for debugging coredumps. 🐙 userver provides the capability to perform such debugging.

-First of all, you can use GDB on your service based on Userver just like any other binary (debug symbols are included by default in all build types).
+First of all, you can use GDB on your service based on userver just like any other binary (debug symbols are included by default in all build types).

 ## Userver-specific debug features

-To use Userver-specific debug features, you need to allow execution of debug scripts, linked into your binary.
+To use userver-specific debug features, you need to allow execution of debug scripts, linked into your binary.
 It can be done by adding the following line to your ~/.gdbinit file
 ```
 add-auto-load-safe-path <path-to-your-binary>